COVID-19 vaccine: Liability

+In November 2023, the US state of Texas sued Pfizer under section 17.47 of the Texas Deceptive Trade Practices Act, alleging that the company misled the public about its COVID-19 vaccine by hiding risks while making false claims about its effectiveness.
+In June 2024, the US state of Kansas similarly sued Pfizer under the Kansas Consumer Protection Act, making similar allegations.

 Controversy

-In June 2021, a report revealed that the UB-612 vaccine, developed by the US-based COVAXX, was a for-profit venture initiated by the Blackwater founder Erik Prince.
-In a series of text messages to Paul Behrends, the close associate recruited for the COVAXX project, Prince described the profit-making possibilities in selling the COVID-19 vaccines.
-COVAXX provided no data from the clinical trials on safety or efficacy it conducted in Taiwan.
-The responsibility of creating distribution networks was assigned to an Abu Dhabi-based entity, which was mentioned as "Windward Capital" on the COVAXX letterhead but was actually Windward Holdings.
-The firm's sole shareholder, which handled "professional, scientific and technical activities", was Erik Prince.
-In March 2021, COVAXX raised $1.35 billion in a private placement.
+In June 2021, a report revealed that the UB-612 vaccine, developed by the US-based Covaxx, was a for-profit venture initiated by Blackwater founder Erik Prince.
+In a series of text messages to Paul Behrends, the close associate recruited for the Covaxx project, Prince described the profit-making possibilities of selling the COVID-19 vaccines.
+Covaxx provided no data from the clinical trials on safety or efficacy it conducted in Taiwan.
+The responsibility of creating distribution networks was assigned to an Abu Dhabi-based entity, which was mentioned as "Windward Capital" on the Covaxx letterhead but was actually Windward Holdings.
+The firm's sole shareholder, who handled "professional, scientific and technical activities", was Erik Prince.
+In March 2021, Covaxx raised $1.35 billion in a private placement.

 Misinformation and hesitancy

+The United States Department of Defense (DoD) undertook a disinformation campaign in the Philippines, later expanded to Central Asia and the Middle East, which sought to discredit China, in particular its Sinovac vaccine, disseminating hashtags of #ChinaIsTheVirus and posts claiming that the Sinovac vaccine contained gelatin from pork and therefore was haram or forbidden for purposes of Islamic law.